Agricultural Literacy Curriculum Matrix

 - Allow each group of students to share their cover while you make a list of specific details that each group focused on in drawing, describing, and creating their image for the book cover.

 - Find the statistics of grape production from your state department's agriculture webpage.
 Also, emphasize the number of farm workers it takes to manage and harvest grapes from the vineyard in addition to the amount of labor.
 Find the statistic of family owned farms in your state and what that percentage of them grow grapes.

 - Tell the students that they are going to become experts on a specific crop from the book Esperanza Rising.
 Randomly select or allow groups (pairs or groups of three depending on the size of the class) to choose one of the crops.

-- Using either poster board or a technology tool such as Glogster, ask students to use the California Agricultural Fact and Activity Sheets or other online sites to develop a visual presentation they can share with others (students, parents, or community members).
-The poster (paper or online) should include basic information about how the plant grows, when it is planted, how it is harvested, and how people prepare or consume the crop to meet nutritional needs.
+- Using a poster board, ask students to use the California Agricultural Fact and Activity Sheets or other online sites to develop a visual presentation they can share with others (students, parents, or community members).
+The poster should include basic information about how the plant grows, when it is planted, how it is harvested, and how people prepare or consume the crop to meet nutritional needs.
 Students should also add some cool facts that are really interesting about the crop.
 In addition to the visual product created, ask the students to prepare to present to others what they have learned.

 After conducting these activities, review and summarize the following key concepts:

 - Farms are important for providing the food that we eat, including fruits, vegetables, grains, and meat.